Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and Electrodynamics

-Let the coordinates of the electron be $(x,y,z)$, with $z$ measured along the direction of observation.
-We shall still assume that the detector is very far from source.
-At a given moment in time, say the moment $t'$, the three components of the position are $x(t')$, $y(t')$, and $z(t')$.
-The distance $R$ is nearly equal to $R(t') = R_0 - z(t')$.
-If the time of observation is called $t$ then the time $t'$ is not the time $t$, but is delayed by the total distance that the light has to go, divided by the speed of light.
-If disregard the uninteresting constant delay, which just means change the origin of $t$ by a constant, then it says that $ct = ct' - z(t')$.
-Now we need to find $x$ as a function of $t$, not $t'$, and we can do this in the following way.
-Using the fact that $c - v \ll c$ we obtain the well-known relation $dt/dt' = (c - v\cos \theta)/c \simeq (1 - v/c +\theta^2/2) \simeq (1/2)(1/\gamma^2 + \theta^2)$, where $\theta$ is the observation angle (Fig. \ref{B84}).
-The observer sees a time compressed motion of the source, which go from point $A$ to point $B$ in an apparent time corresponding to an apparent distance $2R\theta dt/dt'$.
+This relation implies that the observer perceives a time-compressed motion of the electron as it travels from point $A$ to point $B$, corresponding to an apparent spatial interval of $2R\theta dt/dt'$.
 Let us assume (this assumption will be justified in a moment) $\theta^2 > 1/\gamma^2$.
-In this case one has $2R\theta dt/dt' \simeq R\theta^3$.
-Obviously one can distinguish between radiation emitted at point $A$ and radiation emitted at point $B$ only when compressed distance $R\theta^3 \gg \lambdabar$, i.e. for $\theta \gg (\lambdabar/R)^{1/3}$.
+In this case, one has $2R\theta dt/dt' \simeq R\theta^3$.
+One can distinguish between radiation emitted at point $A$ and radiation emitted at point $B$ only when compressed distance $R\theta^3 \gg \lambdabar$, i.e. for $\theta \gg (\lambdabar/R)^{1/3}$, where $\lambda$ is the filtered radiation wavelength.
 This means that, as concerns the radiative process, we cannot distinguish between point $A$ and point $B$ on the bend such that $R\theta < (R^2\lambdabar)^{1/3}$.
-It does not make sense at all to talk about the position where electromagnetic signals are emitted within $L_f = (R^2\lambdabar)^{1/3}$ (here we assuming that the bend is longer than $L_f$).
+It does not make sense at all to talk about the position where electromagnetic signals are emitted within $L_f = (R^2\lambdabar)^{1/3}$ (here we assume that the bend is longer than $L_f$).
 This characteristic length is called the formation length for the bend.
-The formation length can also be considered as a longitudinal size of the single electron source (in the space-frequency domain).
-Note that a single electron always produces diffraction-limited radiation.
-The limiting condition of spatially coherent radiation is a space-angle product $\theta_r d \simeq \lambdabar$, where $d$ being the transverse size and $\theta_r$ the divergence of the source.
+Physically, the formation length can be interpreted as the effective longitudinal size of the single-electron radiation source in the space-frequency domain.
+Importantly, radiation from a single electron is always diffraction-limited.
+The spatial coherence condition is expressed through the space-angle product: $\theta_r d \simeq \lambdabar$, where $d$ being the transverse size and $\theta_r$ the divergence of the source.
 Since $d \simeq L_f\theta_r$ it follows that the divergence angle $\theta_r$ is strictly related to $L_f$ and $\lambdabar$: $\theta_r \simeq \sqrt{\lambdabar/L_f}$.
 One may check that using $L_f = (R^2\lambdabar)^{1/3}$, one obtains $\theta_r \simeq (\lambdabar/R)^{1/3}$ as it must be.
-In particular, at $\theta_r \simeq 1/\gamma$ one obtains the characteristic wavelength $\lambdabar_{cr} \simeq R/\gamma^3$ as is well known for bending magnet radiation (Fig. \ref{B98}).
+In particular, at $\theta_r \simeq 1/\gamma$ one obtains the characteristic wavelength $\lambdabar_{cr} \simeq R/\gamma^3$, which is the familiar result for radiation from a bending magnet (see Fig. \ref{B98}).